 3. Getting Creative

 Want to know something really crazy?
 Colors and sounds emit energy.
 I didn’t believe it at first, either.
 Then, I began to take notice of how I felt when looking at certain paintings or photos and listening to certain types of music.
-Art and music communicates to our minds and bodies in ways we may not understand.
+Art and music communicate with our minds and bodies in ways we may not understand.
 But next time you want some source of pleasure, find a color to focus on—be it on a painting, a plant, a sunset, the sky.
-Pay attention to your body and how it responds to colors, imagery and music, then create your own masterpieces.
+Pay attention to your body and how it responds to colors, imagery, and music, then create your own masterpieces.